-- and sustainability metrics of the food system at all levels (micro, meso, macro). - 2.
-An integrated health and sustainability impact assessment approach, including scenario modelling, for solutions on organizational, municipal, national and EU levels that can be used to understand costs and benefits of different food system solutions in the medium-long term. - 3.
+- approach, including scenario modelling, for solutions on organizational, municipal, national and EU levels that can be used to understand costs and benefits of different food system solutions in the medium-long term. - 3.
 Tools, policies and programmes that can empower European food systems actors (micro, meso, macro levels) to support just transitions to healthier and more sustainable dietary behaviour. - 4.
 A toolbox of effective cocreated solutions (community, technology) that can be leveraged by food system actors, including policymakers, to support the transition to healthier and more sustainable diets. - 5.
 A co-designed set of communication strategies and tactics that can be used by EU policymakers at all levels of government as well as interest groups, retailers, education systems and the media to facilitate dissemination and monitoring of effective solutions to facilitate the transition to healthier and more sustainable diets.

-- city network; 57 public health bodies). - At least 10 FEAST open access scientific publications; development of evidence-based policy recommendations; participation in (after year 2) at least: 3 conferences/year; 2 local community-based talks/year through our NGO and public sector partners; one hands-on workshop/year. - Open Science datasets and scientific publications (14 research partners, OS infrastructure, 3 Lancet Commissions including EAT Lancet 2.0).
+participation in (after year 2) at least: 3 conferences/year; 2 local community-based talks/year through our NGO and public sector partners; one hands-on workshop/year.

+- Open Science datasets and scientific publications (14 research partners, OS infrastructure, 3 Lancet Commissions including EAT Lancet 2.0).